USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 For species that exist in multiple phases, the metadata should only be specified in the GC.nml.

 #### CRACMM supporting code archive
-A supporting code archive is distributed at [USEPA/CRACMM](https://github.com/USEPA/CRACMM) to the implementation of CRACMM in CMAQ and provide information that can be used by other models to implement CRACMM.
+A supporting code archive will be distributed at [USEPA/CRACMM](https://github.com/USEPA/CRACMM) to provide information that can be used by other models to implement CRACMM.
 This information includes documentation on how individual species map to the mechanism (available schematically and in python code), inputs to models such as Speciation Tool and SMOKE, and mapping of the SPECIATE database to CRACMM.

 One of the python routines available in the archive combines the CRACMM species information from the CMAQ namelists and species description file to create the species markdown files in (MECHS/mechanism_information).
 The processor will automatically format the following strings in markdown if used in the species description file: